All Episodes

 The coming doctor shortage.

-Well, the deficit commission is proposing that, did propose it.
+Well, the Deficit Commission is proposing that, did propose it.

-This is what you get when you start talking spending cuts, the left, in order to scare people into not supporting spending cuts, they start talking, okay, we're gonna have to cut the cops, they're gonna have to cut the fire department.
+The left, in order to scare people into not supporting spending cuts, they start talking, okay, we're going to have to cut the cops.

 Okay, well, then we can't have any spending cuts.

-From CNBC, actually it's a Reuters story, and nearly two-thirds of U.S. doctors surveyed fear that health care reform could worsen for patients by flooding their orifices and hurting income, according to a Thompson Reuters survey released yesterday.
+Nearly two-thirds of U.S. doctors surveyed fear that health care reform could worsen for patients by flooding their orifices and hurting income, according to a Thompson Reuters survey released yesterday.

 This is a survey of more than 2,900 doctors.

-Obamacare will force them to work harder for less money.
+It found many predict the legislation, Obamacare, will force them to work harder for less money.

 When asked about the quality of health care in the U.S. over the next five years, 65% of these 3,000 doctors believe that it would deteriorate.